sjstretton/screwed/00-APerfectStorm.md

-# PRELUDE: A PERFECT STORM?
+# WHERE ARE WE NOW?
+FACING A PERFECT STORM.
 The film 'A Perfect Storm' describes the true story of a fishing trawler facing an epic storm.

 A group of New England fishermen had fallen on hard times after poor catches.
 Their captain, played by George Clooney, hired a boat for one last fishing trip of the year.